petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions.md

 {bdg-secondary}`Available Liferay 7.4 U45+/GA45+`

-Liferay provides a variety of front-end client extensions for augmenting your pages and integrating functionality.
-These extension types include CSS, JS, theme CSS, theme JS, theme favicon, custom element, and IFrame.
+Front-end client extensions augment your pages and integrate new functionality.
+Available types include CSS, JS, Theme CSS, Theme JS, Theme Favicon, Custom Element, and IFrame.

 You can create and deploy these extensions from your [Liferay Workspace](../tooling/liferay-workspace/what-is-liferay-workspace.md).